-Inverter/charger systems involve power from multiple sources (e.g., inverter, generator, utility, batteries, solar arrays, etc.) which makes the wiring more hazardous and challenging.
+Inverter/charger systems involve power from multiple sources (e.g., inverter, generator, utility power, batteries, etc.) which makes the wiring more hazardous and challenging.

 The input and output AC and DC circuits are isolated from the inverter chassis.
-The inverter system grounding is the responsibility of the installer in accordance with local codes and standard safety practices.
+The inverter system grounding is the responsibility of the installer in accordance with the NEC/CEC and local codes.

-WARNING: Ensure all sources of DC power (e.g., batteries, solar, wind, or hydro) and AC power (utility power or AC generator) are de-energized (i.e., breakers opened, fuses removed) before proceeding - to prevent accidental shock.
+WARNING: Ensure the sources of DC power (i.e., batteries) and AC power (utility power or AC generator) are de-energized (i.e., breakers opened, fuses removed) before proceeding - to prevent accidental shock.